 Our program is aimed at producing skillful Phlebotomy Technicians who perform delegated duties within the scope of phlebotomy practice as defined by the American Society of Clinical Pathologists (ASCP), National Health Association (NHA), and National Association for Health Professionals (NAHP).

 As phlebotomy technicians, students will need to improve on dexterity and communication skills.
 Students will also be taught proper techniques for drawing blood from patients, interpreting blood drawing orders from physicians, laboratory specimen handling protocol, and other essential tasks related to the profession.

 The Phlebotomy course includes practical, hands-on training through the use of demonstration and skills practice.
 Students will be required to practice on each other to gain real-world experience.

-The Phlebotomy program is a 90-clock hour program that is completed in 5 weeks for day class and 8 weeks for the evening class.
+The Phlebotomy program is a 90-clock-hour program completed in either 5, 6, or 8 weeks.
+Details for each schedule option can be seen below.
 Upon completion of the program, students will be awarded a Certificate of Completion and will next have to sit for the National Certification Exam for Phlebotomy (CPT) through the National Healthcare Association (NHA).

 The application and examination fee for the exam is not included in the cost of tuition.

 The course content includes but is not limited to:

 A current CPR/BLS certification for healthcare professionals.
 Only the American Heart Association (AHA) certification will be accepted.
 We provide CPR/BLS training for an additional fee if you don’t have the certification.